davidlidebrandt/milestone-project-3/README.md

 * [JQuery](https://jquery.com/)

-JQuery functions where used to manipulate the DOM, take actions and do AJAX calls.
+JQuery functions where used to manipulate the DOM, take actions and to make AJAX calls.

 * [Bootstrap](https://getbootstrap.com/)

 Bootstrap was used to provide structure and responsiveness to the site by using their container , row and col classes.
-Carousels, a dropdown, a accordion, a pagination element and some cards were components that where inclued from Bootstrap.
+Carousels, a dropdown, a accordion, a pagination element and some cards were components that where included from Bootstrap.

 * [Github](https://github.com/)